MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/enable-service-logon.md

 ![Monitoring action account log on types](./media/enable-service-logon/om2019-monitoring-action-account-logon-type.png)

 ## Coexistence with Operations Manager 2016 agent
 Helath service in Operations Manager 2016 uses *Interactive* as log on type.
 Operations Manager uses *Log on as a service* as default.
-However, Operations Manager 2019 and 2016 can interoperate with no issues as log on type of health service do not impact the interoperability.
+However, Operations Manager 2019 and 2016 can interoperate without any issues as log on type of health service has no impact on the interoperability.

 Following scenarios are impacted:.
  - Push install from Operations Manager console requires admin privilege and *Log on as a service* permission.